mayankdrvr/form_checker/README.md

 ## Lessons Learned
-- Avoiding redundant code in .js file by passing data in the form of an array.
+- Avoiding redundant code in javascript by passing data in the form of an array.
 - Validating email address format